qawemlilo/JavascriptPrototypeReflection/README.md

 To visualize the objects of this repository, follow these instructions:

-1. Open the Inheritance Method file you want to test.
+1. Open the inheritance technique file you want to test.
 For example, method1.js

-2. Copy all the base objects and the object instantiations.
+2. Copy all the constructors/base objects and the object instantiations.
 For example, in method1.js you should copy

         var Person = function(name) {
             this.name = name;